mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 Snowflake clients use signaling channels to get matched with an available proxy and perform WebRTC signaling in what is called a [rendezvous step](https://www.bamsoftware.com/papers/snowflake/#rendezvous).
 This requires a single round-trip communication with the Snowflake broker.
 The client rendezvous protocol is documented in the [messages package](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/blob/cee56c134d85715ad9a443f7894b1728c5f37417/common/messages/client.go).
 The majority of the message consists of a [SDP offer](https://datatracker.ietf.org/doc/html/rfc3264) and sits between 1KB-2KB in size.

-Client rendezvous happens at start up and whenever a Snowflake connection does not have a functioning proxy.
+Client rendezvous happens at startup and whenever a Snowflake connection does not have a functioning proxy.
 Clients will re-attempt the rendezvous [every 10 seconds](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/blob/cee56c134d85715ad9a443f7894b1728c5f37417/client/lib/snowflake.go#L53) until they receive a working proxy.

 #### Go implementation